 Celebrate each and every success moment.
-This will help to build good team spirit.
+This will help to build a good team spirit.
 Host product release parties to recognize the accomplishment.

 Show your appreciation to those employees who work hard.
-This is a key to successful business.
+This is key to a successful business.
 Show your employees that you are committed to fulfilling their needs.

 Over to you:

 These are my personal thoughts to keep good employees (testers) in their positions.
-I am not an HR expert but I have mentioned here everything that I feel from employee perspective to stay on the job.
+I am not an HR expert but I have mentioned here everything that I feel from an employee perspective to stay on the job.

 I want your views “What keeps you on the job?”
 You can share your personal thoughts, your expectations from employers or any personal experience in this matter.